January 20, 2026 (3mo ago) — last updated March 25, 2026 (1mo ago)

 Pick the tool that solves your biggest pain point:

-For setup help, try building a simple morning routine template or a weekly planning ritual.
+For setup help, start with a simple morning routine template or a weekly planning ritual.
 See templates and step-by-step guides at /templates/visual-schedule and /guide/adhd-time-management.

 Final recommendation